osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 of fees inside the position on request.

-Intuitively, we update the activated tick with the amount of fees collected for every tick lower than the tick that is being been crossed.
+Intuitively, we update the activated tick with the amount of fees collected for every tick lower than the tick that is being crossed.

 This has two benefits:
  * We avoid updating *all* ticks